 These messages indicate that the range of Amazon API levels specified in the

 <uses-amzn-sdk> element exclude the Amazon API level currently supported by the target device (“Y”).
 If you intended to target the Fire device, adjust the Amazon API range to include level (“Y”).
-The [Manifest Filter Reference][manifest-filter] shows both the Android and Amazon API level for each Fire device on the market.
+See the Tablet Specifications and Fire TV Specifications for the Android and Amazon API levels for various Amazon Fire devices.

 <uses-amzn-sdk>is not required to target Fire devices, but can be used to restrict a binary to certain Fire devices.
 It should not be used if you intend to target both Fire and non-Amazon devices from the same binary.